iniobongessien/iniobongessien.github.io/content/authors/admin/_index.md

   url: https://www.fernuni-hagen.de/community-psychology

 # Short bio (displayed in user profile at end of posts)
-bio: I study relationships between context and intergroup processes.
+bio: I'm interested in how social contexts affect intergroup relations.

 # Interests to show in About widget
 interests: